quatauta/quatauta.gitlab.io/source/post/2020-12-06-times-dates-in-web-browser-timezone-with-ruby-on-rails-6-0.html.md

 tags: ["time", "date", "timezone", "rails"]
 ---

-With Ruby on Rails 6, I like to have times and dates presented in the user's timezonea.
+With Ruby on Rails 6, I like to have times and dates presented in the user's timezone.

 ## Basecamp's `local_time`

-My first search results lead me to Basecamp's [`local_time`](https: //github.com/basecamp/local_time/) ruby gem for Ruby on Rails.
-It makes it easy to diesplay times and dates in the local timezon of the user.
-Times and dates are rendered to `<time`> elements in UTC, and user agent JavaScript converts those to the local timezone.
+My first search results lead me to Basecamp's [`local_time`](https://github.com/basecamp/local_time/) ruby gem for Ruby on Rails.
+It makes it easy to display times and dates in the local timezone of the user.
+Ruby on Rails renders times and dates to `<time`> elements in UTC timezone.
+User-agent JavaScript converts those to the local timezone of the user's web browser.

-Pretty nice and very cache friendly, as all pages/partials with times and dates contain the same HTML with UTC times and dates.
+`local_time` is very cache-friendly, as all pages/partials with times and dates contain the same HTML with UTC times and dates.

-Unfortunately, I was not skilled enought to add internationalization or localization of the time and date formates to `local_time`.
-Whatever I tried, I ended up with a weird mix of localized and not-localized time/date formats and translations for weekdays and month.
+Unfortunately, I was not skilled enough to add internationalization or localization of the time and date formats to `local_time`.
+Whatever I tried, I ended up with a weird mix of localized and not-localized time/date formats and translations for weekdays and months.

 `local_time` includes US English internationalization/localization of the JavaScript part in [`i18n.coffee`](https://github.com/quatauta/local_time/blob/master/lib/assets/javascripts/src/local-time/config/i18n.coffee) .
-The [ruby gem](https://rubygems.org/gems/local_time) delivers a [minimized JavaScript asset](https://github.com/quatauta/local_time/blob/master/app/assets/javascripts/local-time.js) which I was not able to enrich with time/date formats and translations in other languages.
-Most likely because of all the advancements in the JavaScript ecosystem.
-And those are not covered by the [internationalization section](https://github.com/basecamp/local_timeconfiguration) of `local_time`'s documentation.
+The [ruby gem](https://rubygems.org/gems/local_time) delivers a [minimized JavaScript asset](https://github.com/quatauta/local_time/blob/master/app/assets/javascripts/local-time.js) for localization.
+I was not able to enrich it with time/date formats and translations in other languages.
+Maybe because of all the advancements in the JavaScript ecosystem.
+I was not able to interpret the [internationalization section](https://github.com/basecamp/local_timeconfiguration) of `local_time`'s documentation :-(

-## Custom with JavaScript, Cookies and ApplicationController
+## Custom with JavaScript, Cookies, and `ApplicationController`

-Due to my inability to add translations to `local_time`'s JavaScript, I droped `local_time` (until I advance to the required level) und did something custom with JavaScript, cookies and ApplicationController `around_action`.
+Due to my inability to add translations to `local_time`'s JavaScript, I dropped `local_time` (until I advance to the required level) and did something custom with JavaScript, cookies, and ApplicationController `around_action`.

-1. Page contains JavaScript to get the local timezone with [`Intl.DateTimeFormat().resolvedOptions().timeZone`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/resolvedOptions).
-The timezone is added to cookie `timezone`.
+1. The web page contains JavaScript to get the local timezone with [`Intl.DateTimeFormat().resolvedOptions().timeZone`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/resolvedOptions).
+The JavaScript code adds the web browser's timezone to the `timezone` cookie.
 1. On the next request, the browser sends cookie `timezone` to Rails
 1. Rails `ApplicationController` takes the timezone from cookie `timezone` and uses [`Times#use_zone`](https://api.rubyonrails.org/classes/Time.HTMLmethodmethod-c-use_zone) in [`around_action`](https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.HTMLmethod-i-around_action) to change the timezone for this request
 1. The view renders times and dates in the current timezone